Vikraman

-Vikraman is an Indian film director primarily working in Tamil cinema.
+Vikraman is an Indian film director and screenwriter primarily working in Tamil cinema.

 Career

 1990–1994

 He worked as an assistant to actor and director R. Parthiban in Puthiya Pathai (1989), which was the latter's debut film as a director and an actor.
 Vikraman made his directorial debut with the film Pudhu Vasantham (1990) produced by R. B. Choudary, for which director K. S. Ravikumar apprenticed under him as an assistant director.
 The film was about four unemployed friends and musical experts who find themselves unexpectedly saddled with a young woman.
 Upon release, the film received critical acclaim and it re-wrote Tamil cinema history, sparking a whole range of "friendship" films.
 Its hero Murali went on to become a romantic actor in subsequent films.
 His second film Perum Pulli (1991) received negative reviews with N. Krishnaswamy of The Indian Express stating, "Directed by Vikraman who made Pudhu Vasantham and made name for himself [..]
 Perum Pulli has a hash of a story" and it bombed at the box-office.
 His next two films Naan Pesa Ninaipathellam (1993) and Gokulam (1993) received mixed reception.
 In 1994, his venture Pudhiya Mannargal starring Vikram and with music composed by A. R. Rahman flopped at the box-office despite a revolutionary theme of students and politics.
 A critic wrote, "Nothing much in this movie but a controversial idea".